KFXR (AM): As KFXR

 Fox Sports Radio programming continued until late-March 2004, when the station switched to an all-Beatles format.
 In late May 2004, it returned to an oldies format as "Mighty 1190" just two months later.
 In 2005, the station switched to a country music format as "Lone Star 1190" and shifted to classic country as "Cowboy 1190" in February 2006.
 After four years of music, it once again switched formats to news/talk as "CNN 1190" on March 30, 2008.
 Programming included a simulcast of the audio of HLN (formerly CNN Headline News).

 As HLN relied less on rolling news coverage and more on personality talk, KFXR's format changed from the network's simulcast back to classic country in December 2009.
 After several months, the station returned to a mix of talk and brokered shows.
 In January 2010, this lineup was to include a weekday evening show hosted by Jack E. Jett, but it was cancelled before it even aired, reportedly for Jett's choice of language while being interviewed by Robert Wilonsky for the Dallas Observer.

 Initially retaining the "CNN 1190" branding, in early 2010, KFXR rebranded as simply "1190 AM" to reflect on the current format and affiliation.
 In July 2012, KFXR added Glenn Beck to the midday slot.
 Programming by this point consisted of an array of news, financial, lifestyle, and entertainment talk shows (mostly brokered) with syndicated talk programs from Glenn Beck and Jerry Doyle plus Coast to Coast AM with George Noory.

 On November 14, 2014, KFXR said it would jettison its brokered "DFW 1190 AM" programming and return to talk as "Talk Radio 1190" on November 17, using programming already in iHeartMedia's portfolio.
 At this time, KFXR ceased its HD Radio digital stereo service.

+On May 13, 2024, KFXR shifted its format to conservative talk and added Glenn Beck, Clay Travis and Buck Sexton to its program lineup.